 I have been using a variety of hair products already.
 Some have given me great hair, while others ended up with me having a not so bouncy mane.
 I came across a review that silicones were used in a variety of products for hair like shampoos, serums, and the like.
 I was shocked because I wasn’t really paying much attention to the list of ingredients.
-Will silicone really damage my hair as what others have been saying?
+With that in mind, let’s explore the common question, is silicone bad for hair?

 What Are Silicones?